apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

     }

 ## Organization client authentication
-If you do require organization level access, your app can connect to the App Services management endpoint to request an access token.
+If you do require organization level access, your app can connect to the Usergrid management endpoint to request an access token.
 Access to an organization requires the client id and client secret credentials.
 The client ID and secret for your organization can be found on the 'Org Administration' page of the API Services admin console under 'Organization API Credentials'.

 <div class="admonition warning"> <p class="first admonition-title">WARNING</p> <p class="last">
 Warning: You should never authenticate this way from a client-side app such as a mobile app.
 A hacker could analyze your app and extract the credentials for malicious use even if those credentials are compiled and in binary format.
 See "safe mobile access" in [Authenticating API requests](authenticating-api-requests.html for additional considerations in keeping access to your app and its data secure.